 On the back of the Green Card you can find:

-One of the latest changes designed to increase the security of the Green Card was a hologram next to the photo instead of the signature.
+With the latest changes to increase the security of the Green Card, the following changes have been made:

 Owning a US Green Card gives its holder nearly all rights equal to those of a US citizen.
 These include: